The thing I despised most about being a telemarketer was starting each sale from scratch on every new phone call.

 Here’s a short story to illustrate my point of signaling your long-term intentions…

-While walking through the lobby of the Las Vegas casino where his company is holding their annual meeting, a below-average looking, severely overweight, aggressively balding executive is aggressively approached by an attractive, provocatively dressed woman at least twenty years younger.
+While walking through the lobby of the Las Vegas casino where his company is holding their annual meeting, a below-average looking, severely overweight, balding, mid-level executive is aggressively approached by an attractive, provocatively dressed woman at least twenty years younger.
 She whispers in his ear…

-Do you think she’s offering a trusted, long-term relationship?
+Do you think she’s whispering about a trusted, long-term relationship?

 Prospects, like the rest of us, are good at picking out the prostitutes.